pixel

 toddler boy and toddler girl in bright clothes reaching for a toy

-Infants and toddlers with an Established Condition are automatically eligible automatically eligible for Early On services
+Infants and toddlers with an Established Condition are automatically eligible for Early On services.

-Infants/toddlers with a suspected delay or disability that’s not listed as an Established Condition should receive a comprehensive evaluation, just like any other child.
+Infants/toddlers with a suspected delay or disability that’s not listed as an Established Condition should receive a comprehensive evaluation.
 If they are found eligible under any of the thirteen eligibility categories, they are eligible for special education services.
-The labels ECDD, OHI, ASD, and SLI have additional guidance for understanding how young children meet those eligibility categories.
+Several categories have additional guidance for understanding how young children meet the criteria.

 Let’s Look Closer at Natural Environments